ABC: Achieving Better Control of Multimodal Embeddings using VLMs

 \section{Introduction}

 Visual embeddings have become a foundational representation in computer vision.
 Image embedding models have become the state of the art for many zero-shot tasks, including visual retrieval~\citep{internvl_1} and image classification~\citep{coca}.
-Since the release of CLIP~\cite{clip}, its dual encoder architecture has remained the state of the art for producing high-quality visual embeddings~\citep{coca, eva-clip, internvl_1}.
-However, CLIP only supports \emph{separately} embedding images {or} text~\cite{clip}.
+Since the release of CLIP~\citep{clip}, its dual encoder architecture has remained the state of the art for producing high-quality visual embeddings~\citep{coca, eva-clip, internvl_1}.
+However, CLIP only supports \emph{separately} embedding images {or} text~\citep{clip}.
 Therefore, complex visual embedding tasks which require additional specification are impossible.
-For example, a CLIP model cannot distinguish which is the correct answer in \cref{fig:intro_top}, as both captions are plausible unless the user provides additional instruction.
-For such tasks, a \emph{multimodal embedding}, a representation that interleaves vision and natural language, is essential.
+For example, a CLIP model cannot distinguish which is the best answer in \cref{fig:intro_top}.

+All candidates are plausible unless the user provides additional instruction.
+However, additional conditioning on a natural language question \emph{disambiguates} the query, making it apparent that the bottom candidate is the best answer~\citep{stelmakh-etal-2022-asqa}.
+Conditioning on natural language gives the user greater control over their visual query.
+This is especially critical for retrieval augmented generation systems, which must unambiguously retrieve a small number of highly relevant facts from large knowledge bases, to support accurate text generation~\citep{distract}.

-We find that existing approaches suffer from two problems: \textbf{(1)} Vague and repetitive instructions.
-During training the same instructions are repeated and reused, which results in instruction overfitting~\cite{ins_overfit1}. \textbf{(2)} Weak interaction between modalities.
+We find that existing approaches suffer from two problems: \textbf{(1)} Reliance on generic or human-annotated instructions~\citep{vlm2vec,gme}.
+Unlike the abundant noisy image-text data used to train CLIP models~\cite{laion,c12m,conceptualcaptions}, datasets containing multiple modalities and diverse instruction phrases are significantly more scarce and challenging to curate at scale.
+This is problematic for embedding models, which require massive datasets for the best representations~\citep{open_clip}.
+Often vague instructions are used repetitively during training, resulting in overfitting of the instruction~\citep{uniir, ins_overfit1}. \textbf{(2)} Weak interaction between modalities.
 Previous works fuse embeddings outputted by CLIP models~\cite{magiclens, uniir}.
 This approach prevents deeper interaction between modalities, resulting in superficial use of the instructions~\cite{vlm2vec}.